invicticide/fractive/README.md

 	fractive compile path/to/my/story

 Finally, go to `path/to/my/story/build` and open up the `index.html` in a web browser to run your story!

-## Fractive projects

-Story text is written in Markdown (.md) files, and game logic is written in Javascript (.js) files.
-These files, plus any additional assets (images, etc.) are kept together in a Fractive **project**.
-You can create a new project like this:

-	fractive create path/to/my/story

-In the new project folder you'll see a structure like this:

-	story
-	|- assets/
-	|- source/
-	|- fractive.json
-	|- template.html

-The `fractive.json` is your **project file**.
-It contains all your project settings, like rules for where to find source files and where builds should go.
-If you take a peek inside, you'll see the default rules:

-	markdown: [ "source/**/*.md" ],
-	javascript: [ "source/**/*.js" ],
-	assets: [ "assets/**" ],
-	ignore: [],
-	template: "template.html",
-	output: "build",

-These are in [glob syntax](https://github.com/isaacs/node-glob#glob-primer).
-Note that by default Fractive expects to find all your Markdown and Javascript files in `source`, and anything else in `assets`.

 ## Story basics